 Joshua Bell started playing the violin at the age of three, the same age Dylan picked up the instrument.
 Joshua Bell went on to become a world-renowned violin soloist.
 So far, Dylan is heading in that direction as well.
 His expert musicianship (along with his sign), caught the attention of NBC News, and they featured him on the Today Show, complete with a surprise visit from his idol.
 If you don’t cry watching the video clip below, I don’t want to hear about it.

 Going out of his way to encourage a young musician is not uncommon for Joshua Bell.
 He regularly supports projects that teach and encourage young musicians around the world.
-Most recently, his work with the National YoungArts Foundation was the cover story in October Strings.
+His philanthropic work with the National YoungArts Foundation over the years has been recognized nationally with high acclaim.

 Joshua Bell’s Busking Experiment & Sensational Reprise